MagicBowen/tlp/README.md

 ### Run Samples

-Samples include examples for how to using tlp.
+Samples include examples for how to using TLP.

 Compile and run all the samples: